iRon7/Join-Object/README.md

 `-LeftTable <Object[]>` and `-RightTable <Object[]>`
 ----------------------------------------------------
-The tables that need to be joined.
-There are three ways to supply the left table and right table:
+The  `-LeftTable` and `RightTable` parameter define the left - and right table to be joined.
+There are three possible syntaxis to supply the tables:

  - Using the PowerShell pipeline:
  <code><i>&lt;LeftTable&gt;</i> |  Join  <i>&lt;RightTable&gt;</i></code>

- - Supplying both tables in an array (separated by a comma):
+ - Supplying both tables in an array (separated by a comma) at the first argument position:
  <code>Join  <i>&lt;LeftTable&gt;</i>,<i>&lt;RightTable&gt;</i></code>

  - Supplying both tables with named arguments: